-- 1. The resonance energy μ and total half-width ν are the same for each reaction for a given resonance in the Adler formalism, but, for the October 1970 version of ENDF-102, the formulae on page D7, and the format descriptions of pages 7.9 and Nl2 permit different values for the total, fission, and capture cross sections. - This is a misreading of the formalism; the remedy is to constrain the equalities $\text{DET}N = \text{DEF}N = \text{DEC}N$ and $\text{DWT}N = \text{DWF}N = \text{DWC}N$.
-The formulas for capture and fission should also have the phases eliminated in Appendix D. - 2.
-The Adler formalism, as applied by the Adlers, breaks the resolved resonance region up into sub-regions, and each is analyzed separately.
+1. The resonance energy μ and total half-width ν are the same for each reaction for a given resonance in the Adler formalism, but, for the October 1970 version of ENDF-102, the formulae on page D7, and the format descriptions of pages 7.9 and Nl2 permit different values for the total, fission, and capture cross sections.

+This is a misreading of the formalism; the remedy is to constrain the equalities $DET_N = DEF_N = DEC_N$ and $DWT_N = DWF_N = DWC_N$.
+The formulas for capture and fission should also have the phases eliminated in Appendix D.

+2. The Adler formalism, as applied by the Adlers, breaks the resolved resonance region up into sub-regions, and each is analyzed separately.
 This avoids problems with contributions from distant resonances, but requires that the polynomial background be tailored to each sub-region.
 However, the ENDF formats allow only one resolved resonance energy region, so this procedure cannot be used.

-8The following is a condensation and updating of the Appendix in the June, 1974, Minutes of the Resonance Region Subcommittee.